dlb8685/us_county_election_results/README.md

 # us_county_election_results
 A project to create and analyze data from U.S. elections, primarily at the county-level.

+The public URL for this project is: https://us-county-election-results.onrender.com/

 ## Raw Data
 Below are sources and notes on the data lineage of the raw data files.